EPA's Role in the Arctic Council

 - The U.S. assumed the chairmanship of the Arctic Council on April 24, 2015, taking the chairmanship from Canada.

-- The scientific work of the Arctic Council is carried out in six expert Working Groups, which meet at regular intervals throughout the year.
+- The scientific and technical work of the Arctic Council is carried out in six expert Working Groups, which meet at regular intervals throughout the year.

-- Ministers appoint Task Forces composed of Working Group experts and Member State representatives to work on specific topics of concern for limited periods of time.
+- Ministers may establish Task Forces composed of Working Group experts and Member State representatives to work on specific topics of concern for limited periods of time.

 Working Groups of the Arctic Council

 The six Working Groups of the Arctic Council are:

 - Arctic Monitoring and Assessment Programme (AMAP) Exit